NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-PractitionerRole.page.md

 ## {{page-title}}

-PractitionerRole resources should be used where information about both a practitioner and their role within a specific organization is required, e.g. as the ServiceRequest.requestor.
+PractitionerRole resources SHOULD be used where information about both a practitioner and their role within a specific organization is required, e.g. as the ServiceRequest.requestor.

-References to Practitioner and Organization resources should only be made via identifier, rather than appending Practitioner and Organization resources to test order bundles.
-Issues with referencing via identifier should be reported to the NHS England Genomics Unit for investigation.
+References to Practitioner and Organization resources SHOULD only be made via identifier, rather than appending Practitioner and Organization resources to test order bundles.
+Issues with referencing via identifier SHOULD be reported to the NHS England Genomics Unit for investigation.

 | Profile url | FHIR Module | Normative Status |
 |--